 17You will not need to fight this battle.
 Set yourselves, stand still, and see the salvation of Yahweh with you, O Judah and Jerusalem.
 Do not be afraid, nor be dismayed.
 Go out against them tomorrow, for Yahweh is with you.’”

-18Jehoshaphat bowed his head with his face to the ground, and all Judah and the inhabitants of Jerusalem fell down before Yahweh, worshipping Yahweh.
+18Jehoshaphat knelt down with his face to the ground, and all Judah and the inhabitants of Jerusalem fell down before Yahweh, worshiping Yahweh.

 19The Levites, of the children of the Kohathites and of the children of the Korahites, stood up to praise Yahweh the God of Israel with an exceedingly loud voice.